-At June 30, 2019, the following employees were covered by the benefit terms:
+At June 30, 2020, the following employees were covered by the benefit terms:

 Inactive employees or beneficiaries

 currently receiving benefit payments 121

-Active employees 217
+Active employees 227

-Total 338
+Total 348

-B. Investments
+Investments

-The OPEB Trust Fund assets consist of corporate equities, equity mutual funds and fixed income mutual funds.
+The OPEB trust fund assets consist of corporate equities, equity mutual funds and fixed income mutual funds.
 The OPEB funds are managed in accordance with the "prudent person" rule, which allows a wider range of investment instruments in accordance with the principles of safety, liquidity, and yield.
-Additional information about the OPEB Trust Fund's investments can be found at Footnote 6.
+Additional information about the OPEB Trust Fund's investments can be found in the Investments - OPEB Trust Fund footnote.

 Rate of return.
-For the year ended June 30, 2019, the annual money-weighted rate of return on investments, net of investment expense, was 6.5%.
-The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
+For the year ended June 30, 2020, the annual money-weighted rate of return on investments, net of investment expense, was unavailable.

-C. Actuarial Assumptions and Other Inputs
+Actuarial Assumptions and Other Inputs

-The net OPEB liability was determined by an actuarial valuation as of July 1, 2017, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The net OPEB liability was determined by an actuarial valuation as of July 1, 2019, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation not stated
+Inflation not explicitly stated

 Salary increases 3.0%, average, including inflation

 Investment rate of return 6.5%, net of OPEB plan investment expense

-Municipal bond rate 3.1%, based on an average of three 20-year

-bond indices (e.g., Bond Buyer-20 Bond
+Municipal bond rate Average of three 20-year bond indices (e.g., Bond

-GO, S&P Municipal Bond 20 Year High
+Buyer-20 Bond GO -2.21%, S&P Municipal Bond 20 Year High Grade Rate Index -2.66%, Fidelity GA

-Grade Rate Index, Fidelity GA AA 20 Years)
+AA 20 Years -2.45%)

-Discount rate 3.4%
+Discount rate 2.86%

-Healthcare cost trend rates 8.0%, fluctuating $0.5%$ to an ultimate rate of

-5.0% as of July 1, 2024 and later years
+Healthcare cost trend rates 7.5% for 2020, fluctuating 0.25% to an ultimate rate of 4.5% as of July 1, 2031 and later years

 Retirees' share of benefit-related costs 25%

 Participation rate 100% of eligible active employees

-Mortality rates were based on RP-2014 Healthy Male and Female Tables for both pre and post retirement projection with mortality improvement using Projection Scale AA for 3.5 years plus 7 years generational improvement.
+Mortality rates were based on Society of Actuaries Pub-2010 Public Retirement Plans Healthy Male and Female Total Dataset Headcount-Weighted Mortality tables based on Employee and Healthy Annuitant Tables for both pre and post retirement projection with mortality improvements using the most current Society of Actuaries Mortality Improvement Scale MP-2019.

-The actuarial assumptions used in the valuation were based on the results of an actuarial experience study as of July 1, 2017.
+The actuarial assumptions used in the valuation were based on the results of an actuarial experience study as of July 1, 2019.